-The Honors Program at Guilford College supports a vision of students as active, empowered agents of their own education, and also as vital co-contributors to our academic community.
-The program provides students with opportunities to develop their knowledge and skills, to explore multiple disciplines for the love of learning, and to share the fruits of their investigations with others.
+The Honors Program at Guilford College provides a supportive community for students who are committed to achieving academic excellence and have demonstrated the ability to excel.
+The Honors Program supports a vision of students as active, empowered agents of their own education, and also as vital co-contributors to our academic community.
+Through seminars, extra-curricular activities, and one-on-one collaboration with faculty members on coursework and research, the program provides students with opportunities to develop their knowledge and skills, to explore multiple disciplines for the love of learning, and to share the fruits of their investigations with others.